jpedro/jpedro.github.io/hosting.md

 index and exposes environment variables for each deployment that uses them.

+### Todos

-There should be a way to uniquely identify a repo so each time it chages its name or domain the same resources env gets injected into the kubernetes deployment via config maps or secrets.
+- There should be a way to uniquely identify a repo so each time it chages its name or domain the same resources env gets injected into the kubernetes deployment via config maps or secrets.